pmacha8980/youtube-analytics-project/README copy.md

 ## Automated Data Pipeline

-The data pipeline is fully automated using Snowflake tasks:
+The data pipeline is fully automated using Snowflake tasks and Snowpipe:

-1. **Data Ingestion**: Simulated daily data feeds
+1. **Data Ingestion**: Files uploaded to cloud storage are automatically loaded via Snowpipe
-2. **Transformation**: Data flows through staging to dimensional model
+2. **Transformation**: Snowflake tasks process the data through staging to the dimensional model
-3. **Analytics**: Materialized views are automatically refreshed
+3. **Analytics**: Materialized views are automatically refreshed for reporting

 ## Monitoring and Maintenance

 Monitor the pipeline using:

 sql
+-- Check Snowpipe status
+SELECT  FROM TABLE(INFORMATIONSCHEMA.PIPE_USAGE_HISTORY());

 -- Check task execution history
 SELECT  FROM TABLE(INFORMATIONSCHEMA.TASK_HISTORY());